xkeshav/o_ho_no/README.md

 - `/color/rainbow`

-### Path Params and Query Params
+### Path Params

+- endpoint: `/color/white`
 - add any valid color in place of _white_ as a path params

+### Query Params

-- endpoint: `/color/white`
+- endpoint: `/color/white?sz=3`

----

 - change font size with query params `sz`
-- endpoint: `/color/white?sz=3`

 ### JSX Support

+- endpoint: `/alphabet`
 - use of reusable component like react
-- endpoint: `/alphabet`

 ## Author